MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/mixed-reality-openxr-plugin.md

 ## Download and install the Mixed Reality Feature Tool

-To import the Mixed Reality OpenXR plugin into your project we'll use the Mixed Reality Feature Tool, which allows developers to discover, update, and import feature packages.
+The Mixed Reality OpenXR Plugin comes in the form of a package for Unity.
+The best way to discover, update, and import feature packages is with the Mixed Reality Feature Tool.
 You can search packages by name or category, see their dependencies, and view proposed changes to your project's manifest file before importing.

 1. Download the latest version of the Mixed Reality Feature Tool from the [Microsoft Download Center](https://aka.ms/MRFeatureTool).
 1. After the download finishes, unzip the file and save it to your desktop.